ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Center for Genomic Medicine, King Faisal Specialist Hospital and Research Center RCV001283830 SCV004806135 likely pathogenic Fanconi anemia complementation group G 2024-03-25 criteria provided, single submitter clinical testing
+Genomic Medicine Center of Excellence, King Faisal Specialist Hospital and Research Centre RCV001283830 SCV004806135 likely pathogenic Fanconi anemia complementation group G 2024-03-25 criteria provided, single submitter clinical testing

 Biochemical Molecular Genetic Laboratory, King Abdulaziz Medical City RCV001283830 SCV001469250 uncertain significance Fanconi anemia complementation group G 2021-09-06 no assertion criteria provided clinical testing